ultimateboy/workflow/src/quickstart/provider/aws/boot.md

 export INSTANCE_PREFIX=first-k8s
 ```

+## Setup kubectl CLI

+Very soon, we will need to use `kubectl` to check everything is running smooth and
+for that let's get it on the $PATH.

+For Mac OS, run:

+    $ ln -fs $PWD/platforms/darwin/amd64/kubectl /usr/local/bin/kubectl

+For Linux, use this instead:

+    $ sudo ln -fs $PWD/platforms/linux/amd64/kubectl /usr/local/bin/kubectl

+> **NOTE:** If you are using any other architecture, you can look at the
+> `platforms/<os>/<arch>` tree to see all the available binaries

 ## Boot Your First Cluster

 We are now ready to boot our first Kubernetes cluster on AWS!